mestia/cellxgene-gateway-proxy-example/README.md

 # cellxgene proxy setup

 This setup offers sample files and a brief explanation for configuring Apache2 reverse proxy with authentication using mod_auth_form for cellxgene_gateway processes.
-The setup can be implemented for processes running on the current or remote hosts.
+The setup can be implemented for processes running on the local or remote hosts.

 <a id="org70b949b"></a>